What to Expect: Your Guide to MAC Lung Disease Treatment

 - Take any other drugs

-Types of treatment for MAC lung disease
+What types of treatment for MAC lung disease are available?

 Antibiotics